5G-MAG/rt-libflute/README.md

 * Optional: Setting superuser rights

-To allow the application to set policy entries without superuser privileges for IPSec, set its capabilites accordingly.
+To allow the application to set policy entries without superuser privileges for IPSec, set its capabilities accordingly.
 Alternatively, you can run it with superuser rights (``sudo ...``).
 ````
 sudo setcap 'cap_net_admin=eip' ./flute-transmitter